muratk5n/thirdwave/en/README.md

 ---

-"Stranger things have happened"..
-No - I don't think so.
+"Stranger things have happened".
+Nope..
+I don't think so..

 ---